UMAprotocol/oval-contracts/README.md

 ## Repo contents

-This repository contains the main smart contracts for Oval Oracle.
+This repository contains the main smart contracts for Oval.
 It uses [Foundry](https://github.com/foundry-rs/foundry).
-For spesific information on contracts, see the [Contract Architecture](https://app.gitbook.com/o/MZ06Z7ucpJtTO46hUUQr/s/tXEHwUXJ0YQakWqJOaw2/contract-architecture) section of the docs.
+For spesific information on contracts, see the [Contract Architecture](https://docs.oval.xyz/contract-architecture) section of the docs.

 This repo also consists of a set of scripts used to profile the Oval gas usage.
 See [README](./scripts/README.md) that shows how to run these and [this](https://docs.oval.xyz/contract-architecture/gas-profiling) docs page that outlines the gas profiling finding.